 EFLs have standard components so that all companies offering plans provide the same information – even though it might look slightly different.
 This allow you to easily compare energy plans of all electricity providers.
 This is specifically standardized in Texas for deregulated areas by the PUCT (Public Utility Commission of Texas).

-At the top of the plan, you’re going to see information like the name of the REP, the name of the plan, and the date this EFL went into effect.
+At the top of the EFL you’re going to see information like the name of the REP, the name of the plan, and the date this EFL went into effect.

 In the Pricing Disclosure, you will see a breakdown of all the components of the Average Price.
 Energy charge is what the REP charges for actual electricity.
 You may see a base charge or usage charge, which are monthly fees from the REP. If they are included in the price of the plan, they have to be listed here.
 So, if you don’t see those, they don’t apply to your plan.

-You’ll also see here the Average Price per kWh, listed at three usage levels.
+You’ll also see here the Average Price per kWh, listed at three usage levels: 500, 1000, 2000.
 This average price factors in all the elements of price, and determines what a customer would pay per kWh at each of those usage levels.
 That number is an easy way to compare electricity prices across different electricity providers and plans.

-Towards the bottom of the sheet, you’re going to see information related to disclosure.
-It’s often in a question format, but not always.
+Towards the bottom of the EFL, you’re going to see details about the plan It’s often in a question format, but not always.
 You’ll see information related to whether the plan is a fixed rate or variable and the term length, for example.

 In other words, you can see whether the plan has its rate change from month to month or whether it’s always the same.
 You’ll also see how long your contract will go for, called the “contract term.”